-There is a lot more I could do on the base with the trench works below the titan, but I am not quite sure what to put in there, if I find the proper peices before the SS4 I will certainly add them.
+There is a lot more I could do on the base with the trench works below the titan, but I am not quite sure what to put in there.
+If I find the proper pieces before the SS4 I will certainly add them.

 Anyway, wife is staring at me telling me it’s time to go to bed, so have a good week everyone.

 - How to Create Simple Earth Basing for Miniatures (Tutorial) - February 8, 2015

 - Standish Standoff Painting Entries Completed (Showcase) - November 8, 2014